dgryski/semgrep-go/README.md

 * readfull: check for extra length check for io.ReadFull()
 * nilerr: returning a nil err instead of a nil value
 * errclosed: check for call strings.Contains() to detect net.ErrClosed
+* hmac-hash: check for bad hash.New passed to hmac.New()

 Ruleguard checks are in ruleguard.rules.go.
 * unconvert: check for unnecessary conversions